JimRashed/Web-I-Final-Project/README.md

 Additional Resources:

-- Provide a list of resources with their links
+- No additional resources other than the APIs will be necessary for this assignment.